madglory/open-source-developer-portal/app/guides/migrate-to-v2/01-api-v2-principles.md

 layout: twoColumn
 section: guides
 type: guide
 guide:
     name: migrate-to-v2
     step: '1'
 title: Migrate to v2
-description: Underlying principles of Dwolla's v2 API and guidance on upgrading your application from Dwolla's legacy v1 API.
+description: Underlying principles of Gamelocker's v2 API and guidance on upgrading your application from Gamelocker's legacy v1 API.
 ---

 # Migrate to v2